ksindi/implements/README.rst

 3. The decorators are evaluated at import time.
 Any errors will be raised then and not when an object is instantiated or a method is called.

 4. It's cleaner.
-Using decorators makes it clear we want share behavior.
+Using decorators makes it clear we want shared behavior.
 Also, arguments are not allowed to be renamed.

-5. Codebase is tiny: you can just copy the file over.
-This repo exists more for test coverage.

 Usage
 -----